Join our team

 -

-We invite interested candidates to email their letter of interest and CV to Jennifer at jennifer@avenuesmontreal.ca
+We invite interested candidates to email their letter of interest and CV to Colin at colin@avenuesmontreal.ca

-Interviews will take place mid-April and the expected start day April 21st.
-DEADLINE April 15.
+Interviews will take place in March and the expected start day April 2.

 Avenues is committed to building a diverse and inclusive team.
 We encourage applications from candidates who are members of underserved and underrepresented communities, including BIPOC, LGBTQ2+, people living with disability, and others.